Serves 2-3/lb or 4-6/Kg.

 Level of difficulty 2.75

 Some savings can be realized if you opt to buy an entire corned brisket at one of the big box stores.
-Usually around 15 lb/7 Kg, if you divide the cut into several packages you will have just about enough to meet your needs over an extended period of time.
-Sealed in the pouch and properly chilled, the corned beef will keep refrigerated for at least two weeks.
+Usually around 15 lb./7 Kg, if you divide the cut into several packages you will have just about enough to meet your needs over an extended period of time.
+Sous vide processed, still sealed in the pouch and properly chilled, the corned beef will keep refrigerated for at least two weeks.
 Frozen, it will keep indefinitely.
 I usually turn some into pastrami, linked HERE.

 Above: from the skin side.
 The left end is where the cut connects to the shoulder.
 The right end becomes the belly.

 Needless to say, there are many ways to break down the brisket.
 Some butchers and pitmasters separate the point from the flat, making it easier to remove the layer of fat that sits in between them.
-I try to cut 3 lb/1.75 Kg pieces that make it intuitive to slice against the grain.
+I usually cut 3 lb./1.75 Kg chunks that make it intuitive to slice against the grain.
 The pieces on the right side are the flat, leaner but dryer by nature.
 The fatty pieces on the left are called the point.

 Preparing the vegetables:

 Assuming you plan to use sous vide to prepare the traditional corned beef and cabbage meal, the vegetables can and should be prepared in advance.
 They can then be conveniently shocked cold and stored in the refrigerator.
 Vegetables require much higher temperatures to denature than proteins, so they do not usually share the sous vide vessel.
 If you have more than one sous vide device, you have more flexibility.
 I usually do the vegetables before the corned beef so there is less scurrying on the day of service.

 183 F/84 C.